sarg3nt/certified-kubernetes-administrator/05 Application Lifecycle Management/Configmaps.md

 ## ConfigMap in Pods

-Inject a single env var from a config map
+Inject a single env var from a config map:
 ```yaml
 spec:
   containers: